 Metrics are essential to determine the performance of a clinical trial.
-However, defining what those metrics are, how to select them and why they’re valuable is not a straightforward process.
+However, defining what those metrics are, how to select them, and why they’re valuable is not a straightforward process.

 In this post, we explore the importance of getting the selection of clinical trial metrics correct and how best to ensure that all stakeholders understand what they mean and why they’re being used.

-Schultz says stakeholders should focus on several important factors to determine what metrics to measure.
+Stakeholders should focus on several important factors to determine what metrics to measure.
 One focus area is enrollment rates, contrasting participant accrual with target enrollment as well as the number of days since the last patient enrolled.

 Another is looking at the study’s start-up phase and how it’s progressing towards activation.
 Pay attention to the time between contract receipt and execution turnaround, as well as the time between submitting to the IRB and being granted approval.